FBruzzesi/fbruzzesi.github.io/docs/blog/posts/2024-05-07-pytest-does-not-raise.md

     I really tried to dig deep to find when and how I came across this trick in the first place, but I couldn't manage to figure it out.
     I am honestly sorry for that 😞

-Given the above behavior, all we need is a context that does... litteraly nothing!
+Given the above behavior, all we need is a context that does... literally nothing!
 Lo and behold, python standard library offers that as [contextlib.nullcontext][nullcontext].

 Let's rewrite the two example above as a unique test: